UST-QuAntiL/icwe-tutorial-2024/handson.md

 ![Modeler Configure Readout Error Mitigation](./resources/images/modeler_rem_config.png)

-After the mitigation the results of the different sub circuit executions are combined using a Cutting Result Combination Task to receive the overall result.
+After the mitigation, the results of the different sub-circuit executions are combined using a Cutting Result Combination Task to receive the overall result.
 Thereby, the same Cutting Method must be used, i.e., ``knitting toolbox``.

 ![Modeler Configure Result Combination](./resources/images/modeler_combination_config.png)